chikamichi/jquery.circular/README.md

 time being): the current slide "moves away", then the next slide "comes in".
-In the default implementation, those two events are schedulded so that the slide that "comes in" waits for the slide that "moves away" to effectively vanish, in a fade out/fade animation.
+In the default implementation, those two events are schedulded so that the slide that "comes in" waits for the slide that "moves away" to effectively vanish, in a fade out/fade in animation.
 The scheduling is enforced by promises.

-One can override the effects for the "moves away" (`effects.out`) and "comes in" (`effects.in`) animations, as long as the implementations are exposed wrapped in deferrables exposing a `promise()` accessor, in the same way that jQuery's Deferred API is designed.
+One can override the effects for the "moves away" (`effects.out`) and "comes in" (`effects.in`) animations, as long as the implementations are exposed wrapped in deferrables exposing a `promise()` accessor (in the same way that jQuery's Deferred API is designed).

+Implementations must be functions returning functions.
+They receive `delay`, the transition delay from the settings, as their sole argument, and are to be executed in the context of the moving slide (that is, the "current slide" while it's moving away, the "next slide" while it's coming in).

-This allows for custom scheduling.
-For instance, to provide horizontal sliding animations, using a Backbone View and some coffeescript just because we can (and for a greater expressiveness/length ratio):
+Promises allow for custom scheduling.
+For instance, to provide horizontal sliding animations, using a Backbone View and some CoffeeScript just because we can (and for a greater expressiveness/length ratio):

 ``` coffee